Find out if your charity or social enterprise’s proposal to raise money meets the conditions of SITR and how to apply.

 - a charity, which can be a company or a trust

-You must have fewer than 500 full-time equivalent employees at the time the investment is made and can’t:
+You must have fewer than 500 full time equivalent employees at the time the investment is made and cannot:

 - be controlled by another company